 Dogs Can be Made to eat Anything…

 There are a number of reasons we’re all a bit confused.
 The first is, the dog can be a little tricky to understand.
-For example, an behaviour experiment by Dr. Kuo (1967) divided 100 chow chow pups into three groups.
+For example, a behaviour experiment by Kuo (1967) divided 100 chow chow pups into three groups.
 To one group he fed all vegetables.
-To another all meat.
+To another all meat and bone.
 To the third a mix of both.
 He found that those puppies reared on veg would only eat veg when older.